sambacha/refarch-kc-ms/fleet-ms/README.md

 We are listing here the basic features to support:

-* Support simulate ship movement and refrigerated containers metrics simulation via  REST api to be easily consumable from Back end for front end using a POST verb.
+- [x] Support simulate ship movement and refrigerated containers metrics simulation via  REST api to be easily consumable from backend for frontend component using a POST verb.
-* Support simulation of container fire, container down and heat wave so container metric events can be analyzed down stream.
+- [x] Support simulation of container fire, container down and heat wave so container metric events can be analyzed down stream.
-* Integrate with IBM Event Streams running on IBM public cloud  using api_key
+- [x] Integrate with IBM Event Streams running on IBM public cloud  using api_key
-* Integrate with Kafka running locally.
+- [x] Integrate with Kafka running locally.
-* Generate ship position event x seconds, to demonstrate ship movement representing x minutes of real time.
+- [ ] Generate ship position event x seconds, to demonstrate ship movement representing x minutes of real time.
 Like in a video game.
-* Generate, at each position update, the n container metric events for all container carried in the moving ship
+- [x] Generate, at each position update, the n container metric events for all container carried in the moving ship

+### Code organization

+The following package structure is used:
+* `ibm.labs.kc.model` for the domain specific model.
+* `ibm.labs.kc.app.kafka` kafka consumer and producer and config management.
+* `ibm.labs.kc.app.rest` set of REST resources with API definitions
+* `ibm.labs.kc.dao` data access object for ship and fleet.
+Use mockup no backend DB yet.
+* `ibm.labs.kc.event.model` event definitions for the kafka topic payload
+* `ibm.labs.kc.simulator` simulators for the demo as we do not have real ships... yet.

+The most important properties are defined in the config.properties file under `src/main/resources`.

 ### Test Driven Development